Megwana/backend-hf/README.md

 When a user is yet to dislike or has clicked on the thumbs down icon if it has already been disliked it will present as a black outline with not colour within the outline.

 ![Undislike](https://res.cloudinary.com/dnkoqrvie/image/upload/v1699408032/dislikeundislike_r3m9xx.png)

+### Features UX - How have the current features improved user experience?

+Logo and Favicon: The website's logo and favicon enhance brand recognition and provide users with a familiar visual identity.
+Clicking on the logo to return to the home page is a standard and user-friendly navigation feature.

+Sign Up and Sign In: The clear and visually appealing sign-up and sign-in pages make the registration process straightforward.
+The "Sign In" link provides an easy transition for users who already have accounts.

+Error Handling: The forms for sign-up and sign-in provide informative error messages.
+This proactive feedback helps users correct any mistakes in their input, improving the overall user experience.

+Navbar: The navbar adapts based on whether a user is signed in or out, offering relevant options.
+Restricting certain actions like posting, liking, and commenting to signed-in users is a security measure that ensures data integrity.

+Reminders to Sign In: When users attempt actions that require authentication, such as liking, disliking, or bookmarking, they are reminded to sign in.
+This clear messaging prevents frustration and guides users.

+Likes and Bookmarks: The ability to like and bookmark content provides a way for users to interact with and save their favorite items.
+The change in color of liked posts and bookmarked content provides visual feedback and reinforcement of user actions.
+Bookmark feature adds that extra personalisation where if users want to specifically retrieve a post instead of just their random likes, they have a space to access this easily.

+Follow Profiles: The "Most Followed Profiles" section gives users insights into popular profiles, encouraging them to engage with others.
+Clear follow/unfollow buttons and visual indicators make it easy to manage these connections.

+Comment Section: A well-structured comment section allows users to engage in discussions.
+The ability to edit and delete comments empowers users to manage their contributions.

+Profile Management: Users can personalize their profiles with photos and bios, providing a sense of identity on the platform.
+The option to change usernames and passwords is essential for account customization and security.

+Dislikes: The inclusion of a dislike feature allows users to express their opinions about content, promoting more diverse interactions.

+Visual Design: The visual design of the interface is clean and consistent, contributing to a pleasant user experience.

+Overall, these features collectively improve the user experience by providing clear navigation, interactivity, error handling, and personalization options, making the platform user-friendly and engaging.

 ## React Architecture